Posted on: September 14, 2016

 The overall rankings took into account the alumni survey along with data such as employment rates after graduation, average salary three years after graduation, and ratios of male to female and domestic to international students.

 “The key to success is recruiting and retaining quality students from all over the United States and the world,” said Thomas Regan, director of graduate studies for the USC Department of Sport and Entertainment Management.
 “We have a great diversity of students and our global view of the sport and entertainment business attracts students worldwide.
 This and the addition of a quality faculty that has academic and practical experience provides the graduate students with an advantage over other degree programs.”

 The new rankings continue an upward trend for South Carolina, which was ranked No. 20 globally in 2014.

 “Our master’s program in sport and entertainment management has quickly risen to national and international prominence,” said Matthew Brown, chair of the USC Department of Sport and Entertainment Management.

 “The program is less than 15 years old and is now listed in the same grouping as Ohio University and the University of Massachusetts, both of which were early pioneers and leaders in the field,” Brown added.
 “Because of the high quality of our faculty, their attention to student needs, industry trends, and industry connections, our master’s alumni have done well in the industry and our program’s reputation has rapidly increased.”

-“The Master of Science in Sport and Entertainment Management (MSEM) program at USC has been everything I hoped it would be when I decided to call Columbia my new home,” said current student Jonathan Potter.
+“The Master of Sport and Entertainment Management (MSEM) program at USC has been everything I hoped it would be when I decided to call Columbia my new home,” said current student Jonathan Potter.
 “The professors, relevant class material and connections that I have made during my time here has been worth every penny.
 The faculty have been extremely flexible with my travelling work schedule, and encourage me to take as many professional development opportunities away from the university as possible.”